northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-5-Improving-your-Secure-Posture.md

 > Note: You can find a list of supported operating systems [here](https://docs.microsoft.com/en-us/azure/security-center/deploy-vulnerability-assessment-vm#deploy-the-integrated-scanner-to-your-azure-and-hybrid-machines).

-10. Ensure the VM extension is deployed on the relevant machines:
-    - From Azure Portal, open **Virtual Machines**.
-    - Select **asclab-win**.
-    - From the sidebar, click on **Extensions**.
-    - Make sure to have `WindowsAgent.AzureSecurityCenter` extension installed and successfully provisioned.
-    - Repeat the process for **asclab-linux** – you should expect to see a different name for the extension on Linux platform: LinuxAgent.AzureSecurityCenter.

 > Note: There are multiple ways you can automate the process where you need to achieve at scale deployment.
 More details are available on our [documentation](https://docs.microsoft.com/en-us/azure/security-center/deploy-vulnerability-assessment-vm#automate-at-scale-deployments) and on [blog](https://techcommunity.microsoft.com/t5/azure-security-center/built-in-vulnerability-assessment-for-vms-in-azure-security/ba-p/1577947).

-11. The VA agent will now collect all required artifacts, send them to Qualys Cloud and findings will be presented back on ASC console within 24 hours.

 **View and remediate vulnerability assessment findings:**